curegit/eqlm/README.md

                [-g [GAMMA]] [-d {8,16}] [-s] [-x]
                IN_FILE [OUT_FILE]

-equalize image luminance
+equalize image lightness

 positional arguments:
+  IN_FILE               input image file path (use '-' for stdin, '_' for
+                        clipboard)
-  IN_FILE               input image file path (use '-' for stdin) OUT_FILE              output PNG image file path (use '-' for stdout)
+  OUT_FILE              output PNG image file path (use '-' for stdout, '_'
-                        (default: AutoUnique)
+                        for clipboard) (default: AutoUnique)

 options:
   -h, --help            show this help message and exit